KeetaNetwork/asn1-napi-rs/README.md

 git push --tags
 ```

-Then, create a release in GitHub which will trigger the GitHub action and deploy new GitHub NPM packages for the release.
-The NAPI template allows us to release different `npm packages` for different platforms.
-This project's `packages.json` file is updated during the release process to add `optionalDependencies` before releasing the main package to GitHub NPM.
+Then, create a release in GitHub which will trigger the GitHub action and deploy new GitHub NPM package for the release.
+The rest will be done for you and you can then require the new version as usual in the project this library is used in.